Support and Caring Can Help

 - Remind them of how well they did during their last quit attempt.
 Tell them that it usually takes more than one try to make it stick.

 - Leave mints on their pillow with a note that says, “Smoking stinks.”

 - Keep track of illnesses and show them your records the next time they get sick.

 - Offer gum when you see them smoke.

 - Include a card in their lunch, reminding them of how much you care and are worried.

 - Make a joke to start a conversation about quitting.
 Example: "The tobacco industry reports that it provides jobs for 57,000 Americans.
 This does not include physicians, X-ray technicians, nurses, hospital employees, firefighters, dry cleaners, respiratory specialists, pharmacists, morticians, and gravediggers."

 - Calculate the amount of money they spend on cigarettes.
 Make a list of other ways the money could be used.

 - Make a Top 10 Wish List of the things you want this year.
 Start with "See you quit smoking."

-This program is free, thanks to a grant from Tobacco Free Northeast PA Burn Prevention Network, funded by the PA Department of Health.
+This program is free, thanks to a grant from Tobacco Free Northeast PA Burn Prevention Network, funded by the Pennsylvania Department of Health.